ouuan/naive-ui/src/modal/demos/enUS/preset-card.demo.md

 # Use Preset Card

-Modal has some presets, which means you can use props & slots of the preset after set it.
+Modal has some presets, which means you can use props & slots of the preset after setting it.

 ```html
 <n-button @click="showModal = true"> Start Me up </n-button>